-Use Behance and similar portfolio community sites and make sure to use you real name plus, again, add your email and homepage address there.
+Use Behance and similar portfolio community sites and make sure to use you real name.

-Add your URL or name to images.
+Add your website address or name to images.
 Add a text layer in Photoshop or using another tool saying something like example.com or copyright by example.com People who steal images tend to add their web address.